 Dry pipe sprinklers are similar to pre-action systems as they use pressurised air in the pipe which exits before water escapes.
 This causes a minute delay in water discharge, but is ideal for buildings with low temperatures, so the pipes do not freeze.
 These fire sprinkler systems have a fast opening tool to get rid of the air and speed up the flow of water.
 This system is only suitable in cold climates.
 A good example would be a parking garage with very low overnight temperatures, no heating facilities.

-These types of fire sprinkler systems also need a smoke or heat detector, like the pre-action system.
+These systems also need a smoke or heat detector, like the pre-action system.
 A deluge system has open nozzles that can be used when a hazard is present.
 When flammable liquids are spread across a floor, deluge fire sprinklers are good to have.
 In that case, buildings such as industrial parks and buildings with many tanks have deluge fire sprinkler systems installed.

 Torvac Solutions can assess your property’s requirements, providing detailed designs suited to your building and local safety standards requirements.
 Looking at the building’s functionality, occupancy, spatial area and level of fire risk, Torvac’s engineers will tailor your sprinkler system to your needs.

-Torvac Solutions technicians are highly trained experts in the installation of fire sprinkler systems and are totally compliant with Australian Standard AS2118.
+Torvac Solutions technicians are highly trained experts in the installation of fire sprinkler systems and are totally compliant with Australian Standard AS2118.5-2008.
 Australian standards required that you service your system at least once a year to ensure optimum functionality.
 Torvac Solutions can also repair and maintain all types of commercial, residential and industrial fire sprinklers.
-Having a sprinkler system guarding against fire can turn an otherwise potentially catastrophic event for your business into just a contained, minor mishap.